SunsetWan/translationArchive/Episode 6.md

 00:16:02.051 --> 00:16:03.241
 <v Erica Sadun>and

+// MARK: Stop here.

 00:16:03.811 --> 00:16:47.431
-<v Erica Sadun>swift you.
-I has driven a lot of wear.
-Swift evolution.
+<v Erica Sadun>swiftUI has driven a lot of where Swift evolution.
 The or open source project is over the last six months, and there are some people who have gotten quite cranky about this because so much has come in terms of driving the language from inside the apple umbrella for a language that is technically open source but is the major tooling for major company and that has to be taken account when looking at Swift.
 You I we don't have access to it.
 It is under their umbrella.
 We do not have a direction for it.
 And that means that the changes can be quite profound without community input.

 00:16:47.621 --> 00:16:49.571
 <v Paul Hudson>Right?
 And also that the D S L stuff,